leanprover/lean4-cli/README.md

 def installCmd := `[Cli|
   installCmd NOOP;
-  "installCmd provides an example for a subcommand without flags or arguments that does nothing. " ++ "Versions can be omitted."
+  "installCmd provides an example for a subcommand without flags or arguments that does nothing. \
+   Versions can be omitted."
 ]

 def testCmd := `[Cli|